rogerkeays/fluent/README.md

 ## Build It Yourself

-**fluent** is built using a `bash` script:
+*fluent* is built using a `bash` script:

     git clone https://github.com/rogerkeays/fluent.git
     cd fluent
     ./build.sh

 If your operating system doesn't include `bash` it shouldn't be too hard to convert to whatever shell you are using.
-I mean, we're talking about one java file and a generated text file here.
+I mean, we're talking about one java file and a text file here.

 ## IDE Support

-There is currently no IDE support for **fluent**.
+There is currently no IDE support for *fluent*.
 Part of the purpose of this plugin is to make Java easier, so you don't need an IDE.
 However, contributions are welcome.
-It may be possible to get your IDE to load the **fluent** plugin into it's compiler.
+It may be possible to get your IDE to load the *fluent* plugin into it's compiler.
 If you get it working, please [post something to github](https://github.com/rogerkeays/fluent/issues) so we can all benefit.

 ## Known Issues

-   * **fluent** may not be compatible with other `javac` plugins, though so far it seems to play nice with Lombok, at least.
+   * *fluent* may not be compatible with other `javac` plugins, though so far it seems to play nice with Lombok, at least.
-   * **fluent** will make you a more productive programmer, which may go against corporate policy.
+   * *fluent* will make you a more productive programmer, which may go against corporate policy.

 ## Related Resources